Male Infertility | Symptoms, Diagnosis & Treatments

 Treatment

-The treatment option is a vasovasostomy – a procedure in which the doctor stitches the inner and outer layers of the vas deferens back together.
-The procedure restores continuity to the vas deferens, allowing sperm to travel from the testicles to outside of the body.
+• The option for this is a vasovasostomy – a procedure in which the doctor stitches the inner and outer layers of the vas deferens back together.

-A testicular biopsy can also be performed to retrieve sperm; however, since the sperm is less mature than ejaculated sperm, the couple will need IVF with ICSI.
-The cost of a vasovasostomy is high compared with IVF and ICSI, and few will consider this option because it does not attract a Medicare rebate.
+• A testicular biopsy can done to retrieve sperm; however, since the sperm is less mature than ejaculated sperm, the couple will need IVF with ICSI.
+The cost of vasovasostomy is high compared with IVF and ICSI, and it does not attract a Medicare rebate.

 Retrograde Ejaculation

-Retrograde ejaculation is a condition in which semen is ejaculated into the bladder instead of exiting the body through the penis.
+Retrograde ejaculation is where is ejaculated into the bladder instead of exiting the body through the penis.
 Anatomically, the spermatic duct joins the path of the urethra for semen to exit the body.
-Caused by a malfunction in the valves that control the flow of urine versus semen through the urethra, this rare condition is sometimes the result of diabetes or the removal of the prostate gland.
-Normally, the valve between the bladder and the urethra constricts during ejaculation, or conversely, the valve between the vas deferens and the urethra closes during urination.
+This rare condition is sometimes the result of diabetes or the removal of the prostate gland.

 For men diagnosed with retrograde ejaculation, sperm may be retrieved from collected urine processed by the andrology laboratory.
-Because the acidity of urine can be detrimental to sperm, a man may take neutralising sodium bicarbonate to allow collection of more viable sperm from the urine.
-Alternatively, a man can empty his bladder and have a catheter inserted to fill the bladder with laboratory solution.
-After ejaculation, the fluid is collected, the liquid removed and the sperm harvested.
+Because the acidity of urine can damage sperm, a man may take neutralising sodium bicarbonate to allow the collection of more viable sperm from the urine.
+Otherwise, a man can empty his bladder and have a catheter inserted to fill the bladder with laboratory solution.
+After ejaculation, the fluid is collected, the liquid removed, and the sperm harvested.

 Symptoms